 The Maremma Today

-Like other breeds that are also Livestock Guardian Dogs, the Maremma is an independently minded large dog with a body length slightly longer in body than square.
+Like other breeds that are also Livestock Guardian Dogs, the Maremma is an independently minded large dog with a body length slightly longer in body than height at shoulder.
 Being solid white or a shade of ivory, pale orange or lemon patches are tolerated but only if these are not excessive.
 The Maremma stands 65-73 cm (25.5 - 28.75 ins) high, bitches 60-68 cm (23.5 - 26.75ins) and weighs 35-45 kg (77-99 lbs) with bitches 30-40 kg (66-88 lbs).

 Maremma with baby goats